cyril/r_spec-clone.rb/README.md

 ## Project goals

 * Enforce the guidelines and best practices outlined in the community [RSpec style guide](https://rspec.rubystyle.guide/).
-* Provide most of RSpec's DSL to express expected outcomes of a code example without magic power.
+* Provide most of RSpec's DSL to express expected outcomes of a code example with no magical powers.

 ## Some differences